 |SC-1000 Scale & Metal Control||32 fl.oz. (one quart)||3 fl.oz. per week||3 fl.oz. per week|

-You might notice our phosphate remover, PR-10,000 is not on this chart.
+You may notice our phosphate remover, PR-10,000 is not on this chart.
 That's because PR-10,000 is not a product that creates a residual.
 Phosphate removal is a one-and-done reaction, designed to work quickly and fall out of solution.
-We recommend it to be used on an as-needed basis, and unless your pool is in really bad shape or has very high phosphates (several thousand parts-per-billion), we suggest 8 fl.oz. per 10,000 gallons at a time.
+We recommend it to be used on an as-needed basis, and unless your pool is in really bad shape or has very high phosphates (several thousand parts per billion), we suggest 8 fl.oz. per 10,000 gallons at a time.

 - Green Pool from Algae: No Orenda product will kill the algae, so you will need to shock with unstabilized chlorine, and lower the pH.
-Drop the pH to about 7.2 -7.4, and shock with liquid chlorine (sodium hypochlorite) or cal hypo (calcium hypochlorite) as you see fit.
-Algaecide is not necessary, because chlorine is the best algaecide.
+Drop the pH to about 7.4, and shock with liquid chlorine (sodium hypochlorite) or cal hypo (calcium hypochlorite).
+Algaecide is not necessary because chlorine is the best algaecide.
 We immediately follow the chlorine shock with one quart per 10,000 gallons (32 fl.oz./10,000 gallons) of PR-10,000 phosphate remover.
-The next day the water should be clear, but debris everywhere. physically clean up the pool, vacuum to waste, and clean the filter.
 Then purge with 32 fl.oz./10,000 gallons of CV-600 enzymes.
+The next day the water should be clear, but debris on the floor.
+Then, physically clean up the pool: vacuum to waste, and clean the filter.
+Read our detailed Green Pool Cleanup Procedure to learn more.